scikit-learn-contrib/MAPIE/doc/tutorial_regression.rst

 with obtained by the Jackknife+, Jackknife-minmax, CV+, CV-minmax, Jackknife+-after-Boostrap, and Jackknife-minmax-after-Bootstrap strategies.
-Note that for the Jackknife-after-Bootstrap method, we call the :class:``Subsample`` object that allows us to train bootstrapped models.
+Note that for the Jackknife-after-Bootstrap method, we call the :class:``mapie.subsample.Subsample`` object that allows us to train bootstrapped models.

 .. code:: ipython3